mgechev/angular-hybrid-rendering/README.md

+# Deprecated

+Angular Universal 11.1 now has native hybrid rendering support.
+All you need is run `yarn prerender` and start the server `node dist/.../server/main.js`, from there Universal will take care of the rest.
+Find an example [here](https://github.com/mgechev/hybrid-rendering).

 # Hybrid rendering

 This application performs prerendering (a.k.a. server-side generation or SSG) for static routes and server-side rendering (SSR) for dynamic routes.